charlesbenfer/charlesbenfer.github.io/_posts/2024-12-13-stuff_plus.md

 ### Models

 Up to this point, the main results that will be presented were generated using the XGBoost Classifier in Python.
 The hyperparameters were selected using Bayesian Hyperparameter Tuning, a method that attempts to build a function from the parameter space of the XGBoost model to model performance.
+Specifically, the models were trained to achieve the best F1 score, the harmonic mean of precision and recall.
+Maximizing this performance on the training set seemed to have the best overall performance in the validation sets across the board.
+The data was split 70-30 into training and evaluation sets.

+This data set is imbalanced by nature, only about 10% of the pitches resulting in whiffs.
+Early iterations of the models performed very poorly due to this, even after tuning XGBoost, a classifier that normally works well on its own on imbalanced data.
+To further mitigate the imbalanced nature, synthetic minority oversampling (SMOTE) was used to generate more minorty class points (in this case, whiffs) in the training set.
+No synthetic points were added to the evaluation set.
+This method produced the best results in terms of classificaiton metrics, and the presented results stem from this methodology.

+## Stuff+ Characteristics

+As described earlier, Stuff+ measures how well a pitcher induces whiffs compared to the average pitcher.
+The statistic should be normally distributed around 100, meaning a pitcher with a stuff+ for a given pitch equal to 100 indicates that that pitch is predictd to induce whiffs at an SEC average rate, 115 indicates a pitch that is predicted to induce whiffs 15% better than the average pitch, and 80 indicates a pitch that is predicted to induce whiffs 20% worse than the average pitch.